 A person who discloses information which appears to disqualify them from working in a relevant role may apply to Ofsted for a waiver of the disqualification.
-The School may withdraw an offer of employment at its absolute discretion and is under no obligation to await the outcome of an Ofsted waiver application.
-If a waiver application is rejected the School will withdraw the conditional offer of employment.
+The Trust may withdraw an offer of employment at its absolute discretion and is under no obligation to await the outcome of an Ofsted waiver application. application is rejected the Trust will withdraw the conditional offer of employment.